 In this regard, many examples of such software go beyond basic keyword searches of Word and PDF documents by searching multiple sources of information (for example, emails and time entries).
 More sophisticated software can understand the context of documents located, and on that basis, identify even more relevant or related documents.
 Commonly, KM platforms are used together with practice management systems to aid lawyers in a whole range of practice and administrative work.

 In Singapore, existing products include Lexis Affinity (LexisNexis), Firm Central (Thomson Reuters), CoreMatter, Narus, and NetDocs.
-Another example is OnePlace Solutions, which can consolidate emails and case files for increased ease of reference.
+Another example is OnePlace Solutions, which can consolidate emails and case files within one programme (Microsoft Sharepoint).
 As a further example, INTELLLEX provides software that manages legal information and content for easier search and retrieval.
 Tessaract.io (launched by Asia Law Network) is also another major product in the case management space; it is a cloud-based solution that handles workflow management, client management, knowledge management, while including features such as Optical Character Recognition and Voice over Internet Protocol (VoIP) calls.

 (G) Legal Analytics

 Legal analytics software provide data analytics solutions specifically for the legal industry.
 Leveraging on data analytics algorithms and AI, such software analyse documents for various insights, including potential legal risks, predictions of success, patterns in court rulings and other helpful trends.
 With natural language recognition, legal analytics could also be used together with automated contract generation and document assembly software to provide insights on how documents should be best drafted for a client.
 In Singapore, companies like Luminance, Lex Quanta and Pactly provide services in this area.